LuxAter/LuxAtrumStudio.github.io/source/_posts/Estl.md

 #include<estl/logger.hpp>
 ```

-The logging system implemented allows for extream control over a easy to use logging system.
-The general format for a logger can be specified, then each call to a logger uses ``printf`` formating.
-The collection of call functions utilize macros to determin the source file, function name, and line number that the log message was called from, allowing significantly improved diagnoses of loged messages.
+The logging system implemented allows for extreme control over a easy to use logging system.
+The general format for a logger can be specified, then each call to a logger uses ``printf`` formatting.
+The collection of call functions utilize macros to determine the source file, function name, and line number that the log message was called from, allowing significantly improved diagnoses of logged messages.
 There are five different logger bases, then the default logger can consist of any collection of these.

 * ConsoleLogger
 * FileLogger